Currently rates of recycling for all battery types in the UK (except automotive batteries) are low, around 27.7% of batteries are recycled.

-New regulations which came into force on the 5th May 2009 require recycling levels to rise to 25% of portable batteries by 2012, and 45% of batteries placed on the market by 2016.
+New regulations which came into force on the 5th May 2009 require recycling levels to rise to 45% of batteries placed on the market by 2016.
 This equates to over 500 million batteries, being recycled each year.

 Despite extensive trials there has never been any direct evidence that batteries have a negative impact on the environment.